 A 1-level (44,000 square foot) Super Valu store was built west of Eaton's.
 The new grocery commenced operation in September 1977.
 The Bay opened its doors on August 2, 1978, as part of a mall-wide dedication.
 New inline stores included Marks & Spencer, Swedish Jeweler Limited, Town & Country Shops ladies' wear and Tweeds & Things Imports.
 PARK ROYAL SOUTH now spanned approximately 600,000 leasable square feet.
 There were 170 stores in the North and South Malls.

 No renovations were done at PARK ROYAL CENTRE during the 1980s.
 The owner, now known as British Pacific Properties, Limited, lost interest and put the North and South Malls up for sale in July 1989.
-Larco Enterprises, of Vancouver, acquired them in April 1990.
+They were acquired by Larco Enterprises, of Vancouver, in April 1990.
 At this time, the North Mall was holding its own, with a nice selection of upscale tenants.
 The South Mall was considered dowdy-looking with its exterior being likened to a prison.

 A 20 million dollar face lift of both properties was undertaken in the summer of 1992 and completed in the summer of 1993.
 Shopping concourses were refurbished, exteriors revamped and street-facing retail installed in first level parking areas.
 New street-facing stores included Kin's Market, Cobbs Breads, Cheese The Shoppe and Talbots.